cppalliance/cppalliance.github.io/_posts/2020-09-30-RichardsSeptemberUpdate.md

     }
 ```

-Note that since we have implementing frame transmission in the base class in terms of a queue, the fmex class has no
+Note that since we have implemented frame transmission in the base class in terms of a queue, the fmex class has no
 need to worry about ensuring the one-write-at-a-time rule.
 The base class handles it.
 This makes the application
 developer's life easy.